Towards Defending Multiple $\ell_p$-norm Bounded Adversarial Perturbations via Gated Batch Normalization: Experiments

-\textbf{Adversarial attacks.} To evaluate the model robustness, we follow existing guidelines \citep{Schott2019Towards,Tramer2019Adversarial,Maini2020adversarial} and incorporate multiple adversarial attacks for different perturbation types.
-For MNIST, the magnitude of perturbation for $\ell_1$, $\ell_2$, and $\ell_{\infty}$ is $\epsilon=$ 10, 2, 0.3.
-For CIFAR-10 and Tiny-ImageNet, the magnitude of perturbation for $\ell_1$, $\ell_2$, and $\ell_{\infty}$ is $\epsilon=$ 12, 0.5, 0.03.
-For $\ell_1$ attacks, we adopt PGD attack \citep{madry2017towards}, and Brendel \& Bethge attack (BBA) \citep{NIPS2019_9446}; for $\ell_2$ attacks, we use PGD attack, C\&W attack \citep{carlini2017towards}, Gaussian noise attack \citep{Rauber2017Foolbox}, and boundary attack (BA) \citep{Brendel2018Decision}; For $\ell_{\infty}$ attacks, we use PGD attack, Fast Gradient Sign Method (FGSM) \citep{goodfellow6572explaining}, SPSA \citep{Jonathan2018SPSA}, Nattack \citep{li2019nattack}, Momentum Iterative Method (MI-FGSM) \citep{dong2017boosting}, C\&W attack, and the recently proposed AutoAttack \citep{croce2020autoattack} (a stronger ensemble of parameter-free attacks, including APGD, FAB \citep{croce2020fab}, and Square Attack \citep{ACFH2020square}).
-We adopt FoolBox \citep{Rauber2017Foolbox} as the implementation for the attacks.
-Note that, to prove that no obfuscated gradient has been introduced, we adopt both the white-box and the black-box or gradient-free adversarial attacks.
-A more complete details of all attacks including hyper-parameters can be found in Appendix ~\ref{sec:adversarial_attack_hyper}.
+{\textbf{Adversarial attacks.}} {We follow existing guidelines~\citep{Schott2019Towards,Tramer2019Adversarial,Maini2020adversarial} where we incorporate multiple adversarial attacks with different perturbation types and adopt their commonly-used settings for attacks.} For MNIST, the magnitude of perturbation for $\ell_1$, $\ell_2$, and $\ell_{\infty}$ is $\epsilon=$ 10, 2, 0.3.
+For CIFAR-10 and Tiny-ImageNet, the perturbation magnitude for $\ell_1$, $\ell_2$, and $\ell_{\infty}$ is $\epsilon=$ 12, 0.5, 0.03.
+For $\ell_1$ attacks, we adopt PGD~\citep{madry2017towards}, and BBA~\citep{NIPS2019_9446}; for $\ell_2$ attacks, we use PGD, C\&W~\citep{carlini2017towards}, Gaussian noise~\citep{Rauber2017Foolbox}, and boundary attack (BA)~\citep{Brendel2018Decision}; For $\ell_{\infty}$ attacks, we use PGD, FGSM~\citep{goodfellow6572explaining}, SPSA~\citep{Jonathan2018SPSA}, Nattack~\citep{li2019nattack}, Momentum Iterative Method (MI-FGSM)~\citep{dong2017boosting}, C\&W, and AutoAttack~\citep{croce2020autoattack}.
+To demonstrate that our GBN does not introduce obfuscated gradients, we use white-box and black-box adversarial examples, generated with both gradient-based and gradient-free algorithms.